RunBadger/Biomass-modeling-and-mapping/README.md

-# This modeling and mapping fraemwork can be used for regression and classification based on Google Earth Engine and TensorFlow.
+# This modeling and mapping framework can be used for regression and classification based on Google Earth Engine and TensorFlow.
 # The code is an example of regression (neural network model).
 # It can be used for the estimation of biomass, productivity, carbon storage and so on.
 # Paper in production,